Customize LVM on LUKS after installing Linux Mint

 .
 There is a single PV labelled vgmint

-.
-List the LV with lvs
+List the LVs with lvs

 .
 There are two: root